philll11/Automated-Test-Orchestrator/README.md

 # For macOS/Linux
 cp .env.example .env
 ```
-Now, open the `.env` file and fill in the required values, such as credentials for your test integration platform.
+Now, open the `.env` file and fill in the required values - only the API_BASE_URL is required to run locally.

 ### 3. Install Dependencies
 Install all dependencies for both the `api-service` and the `cli` using a single command from the project root.